If you comply with their request, you are guilty of discriminatory practices.

 Five years from the closing date.

-Brokers are required to maintain complete records of each real estate transaction for a minimum of five years from the closing date.
-This requirement ensures that there is a sufficient period for any potential disputes or audits to be addressed effectively.
+Brokers are required to maintain complete records of each completed real estate transaction for a minimum of five years from the closing date to ensure compliance with legal and regulatory standards.

 A) Five years from the listing date.